 The stipule is a secretive sentinel guarding the petiole’s base.
 A small yet mighty leaf-like appendage serves as a protective shield and regulator.

-A natural wonder, displaying a unique combination of shapes, colors, and textures that reflect the species’ individuality.
-A testament to the endless creativity and ingenuity of the natural world, where even the tiniest details can hold a world of wonder and magic.
+It is a natural wonder, displaying a unique combination of shapes, colors, and textures that reflect the species’ individuality.
+It is a testament to the endless creativity and ingenuity of the natural world, where even the tiniest details can hold a world of wonder and magic.